 7. Do you accept insurance?

 We accept some PPO plans.
-We do not accept Medi-Cal, but our sliding scale makes our services affordable to all.
+We Medi-Cal through Health Net.
+Our sliding scale makes our services affordable to all.

 8. I have never been to JFCS, but I would like to make an appointment.
 What should I do?